 The University will administer a uniform method of reporting work connected accidents that will gather all pertinent facts from the employee in order to submit a Notice of Injury report to the Division of Risk Management.
-The University must submit the Notice of Injury report to the Division of Risk Management within 72 hours after the accident occurred.
 In the case of the death of an employee the report must be submitted within 24 hours after the accident occurred.

 An injured employee covered by this policy will be carried in full pay status for a period not to exceed 7 days immediately following the injury, or for a maximum of 40 work hours if taken intermittently.
 If the injured employee is unable to resume work at the end of this period, the employee may elect to use accrued sick, annual or compensatory leave in the amount necessary to receive a salary payment that will increase the Workers' Compensation payment to the total salary being received prior to the occurrence of the injury.
 The employee will continue to accrue leave as long as he/she is unable to resume work and is carried in pay status.